 The main fresh water infinity pool lies at the far end of the beach, in front of Bizot Bar.
 There is a smaller salt-water pool by the ocean, where the hotel hosts torch-lit dinners to celebrate the full moon, and a freshwater pool by the Beach Huts, in between Snorkelers Cove and Shabeen.
 The massive salt-and-fresh water lagoon may be the most unique swimming spot of the bunch.

 Walk, swim or kayak right up to FieldSpa, GoldenEye’s open-air spa cottage by the lagoon.
 The spa offers massages, salt scrubs and wraps, along with a fitness programme of guided runs and self-guided open-water swims.

-Leave the iPod at home: GoldenEye’s owner, Island Records music mogul Chris Blackwell, ensures that each room has an extensive selection of reggae and island music.
+Download Shazam before you go: GoldenEye’s owner, Island Records music mogul Chris Blackwell, ensures that each room has an extensive selection of reggae and island music.
 Bring yoga pants for sunset salutations overlooking the water.